emilioeperez/database/from-zero-to-AI-agent-hero-with-private-ai-agent-studio/lab1/lab1.md

 ### Prerequisites

 - An Oracle Linux 8 virtual machine (VM) with terminal access and root/sudo privileges.
-- Podman container engine (see our [installation guide](http://applied-ai-stage.oraclecorp.com:8000/get-started/setup.html) if needed).
+- Podman container engine.
+Installation guide available on Get Started section.
 - Access to an Oracle Pluggable Database (PDB) with SYSDBA credentials.
 - Network access to the VM (including open port 8080 for web browser access).

-## Task 1.
-Get installation files
+## Task 1: Get installation files

 First, create a staging location, which is a designated directory to store build artifacts such as executables and configuration files for creating Podman images.